Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 Sometimes it can be fun to help a child meet a savings goal (something they really, really, want to buy) by giving them earning opportunities.

-This isn't necessarily built into an allowance system, like it could be with a chore commission system.
+This isn't necessarily built into an allowance system as it could be with a chore commission system.

 Psst: here's my article on should kids get paid to do chores – pros and cons.